Chuck-a-Bucka

 I spent the whole next day thinking about that.
 Deep in my heart I was very frightened, but I trusted grandma more than my own fears.

 Wait!!!
-Urgently to the kitchen!!!
+Quckly to the kitchen!!!
 There is a huge knife in the table, the white plastic rectangular handle fits right in the palm of my hand.
 The narrow long blade glitters coldly in the light.
-I hide Caliburn behind my back, heading towards grandmother's room to open the door, where I can already see the sink with the darkness gathering around it.
+I hide Caliburn behind my back, heading towards grandmother's room to open the door, where I can already see the sink with the dancing shades gathering around it.
 Ten steps.
-The walls of the room dimly shine with dirty tiles and the whisper of water is barely audible.
+The walls of the room dimly shine through dirty tiles.
+Whispers of water are barely audible.
 Eleven.
-I hear the door slam behind me.
-The atmosphere heats up while the room begins to vibrate.
-The picture is shaking and blinking, and the green rug is creeping treacherously into the gaping black hole.
-Strong gusts of hot wind in my face.
-Before my eyes, the room expands to an incredible size and I feel a tear run down my cheek.
+I Sound of the door slam behind me.
+The atmosphere heats up while the room vibrations increase.
+The picture is shaking and blinking, and the rug is creeping treacherously into the gaping black hole.

 Is that really all?
 Did I win?
-I was leaving the room admiring the simple pattern of the carpet, and passing by the mirror I occasionally glanced at my own reflection in it.
+I was leaving the room admiring the simple pattern of the carpet.
+Passing by the mirror I occasionally glanced at my own reflection in it.
 A hybrid of a huge canine-reptile was staring at me intently.
 Tufts of ginger, rolled-up hair peeked out from under patches of an old, suede jumpsuit.
 Elongated, clacking jaws wheezing and squawking.
-Faded doll eyeballs in the sockets, one of them has rolled and trembling.
-Chuck-a-Bucka...
-I am the Chuck-a-Bucka!!!
+Faded doll eyeballs in the sockets, one of them has rolled-in and tremble.

 Rule and divide, Chuck-a-Bucka!!!